U.S., China agree on rules for air-to-air military encounters

 The Pentagon reported a far more dangerous intercept last year, when, in August 2014, a Chinese warplane flew as close as 20 to 30 feet (7 to 10 meters) to a U.S. Navy patrol jet and conducted a barrel roll over the plane.

-One U.S. defence official said, the United States will expect "full compliance" with the agreement.
+One U.S. defense official said, the United States will expect "full compliance" with the agreement.

 The intercepts are examples of moves seen as an assertion of the expanding reach of China's military.
 This month, five Chinese Navy ships sailed in the Bering Sea off Alaska.